cuppajoeman/openmath/readme.txt

-proofwiki is a mathematical wiki that provides proofs for many theorems but doesnt have different learning paths and in order to contribute you must be admitted, it doesnt have a focus on learning wolfram math world is a math encyclopedia ehich provides definitions lacks layered learning a first course in linear algebra lacks community discussion openmath layered learning with community
+proofwiki is a mathematical wiki that provides proofs for many theorems but doesnt have different learning paths and in order to contribute you must be admitted, it doesnt have a focus on learning wolfram math world is a math encyclopedia ehich provides definitions lacks layered learning a first course in linear algebra lacks community discussion pdf textbooks great for self learning, no community component not dynamic, no tech stack required openmath layered learning with community aspect and minimal tech stack